The Univalence Principle

 In this \lcnamecref{sec:review-uf} we give a brief introduction to the formal language of Homotopy Type Theory and Univalent Foundations (HoTT/UF), including Two-Level Type Theory (2LTT).
 Semantically, HoTT/UF can be viewed as a convenient syntax for working with a Quillen-model-category-like structure, namely a category equipped with a class of morphisms called ``fibrations'' (the cofibrations and weak equivalences of a model category are not represented explicitly in the syntax, although they play a role in constructing concrete interpretations).
 For intuition, the reader is free to think of this as the category of topological spaces.
 The formal system used in~\cite{HTT} assumes that all objects are fibrant (e.g., the category of fibrant objects of a model category); we will instead use a form of two-level type theory~\cite{2LTT} that doesn't make this assumption.

-The formal language of HoTT/UF is based on Martin-L\"{o}f Type Theory (MLTT), which has, as primitive objects, \defemph{types} and \defemph{elements} (a.k.a.\ \defemph{terms}).
+The formal language of HoTT/UF is based on Martin-L\"{o}f Type Theory (or MLTT for short), which has, as primitive objects, \defemph{types} and \defemph{elements} (a.k.a.\ \defemph{terms}).
 Each element is an element of a specific type.
 We write $t : T$ to say that $t$ is an element of the type $T$, e.g., we write $2 : \Nat$ to say that $2$ is an element of the type of natural numbers.
 We write $s,t:T$ to abbreviate ``$s:T$ and $t:T$''.